 Do you need a webcam with a microphone?

-Every webcam on this list, and most webcams in general, come with a built-in microphone, but most of them have subpar mics.
+Every webcam on this list and most webcams come with a built-in microphone, but most of them have subpar mics.
 Again, if you're chatting with friends and family or sitting in on a meeting, the microphone in your webcam is probably good enough, but it might be a little muffled or underwater-sounding.